n8n-io/n8n-docs/docs/credentials/Copper/README.md

 2. Click on Settings.
 3. Click on Integrations, API Keys.
 4. Generate API key.
-5. Use selected API key in your Copper node credentials in n8n.
+5. Use selected API key and your registered email in your Copper node credentials in n8n.

 ![Alt Text](https://i.imgur.com/2Dl2Gt7.gif)